ocaml/ocaml.org/data/tutorials/platform/bp_06_configuring_your_editor.md

 ### Windows Users

-If you used the Diskuv OCaml (DKML) installer, you will need to:
+If you used the DkML distribution, you will need to:
     1. Go to `File` > `Preferences` > `Settings` view (or press `Ctrl ,`)
     2. Select `User` > `Extensions` > `OCaml Platform`
     3. Uncheck `OCaml: Use OCaml Env`.
 That's it!